 Join us in our upcoming article two of two in this spring garden series, where we’ll detail some of the re-landscaping changes we made along with a mini review of the Husqvarna Battery Mower, a walk-behind self-propelled model.
 In article two, we’ll also dive more into spring lawn care and show how we went from the barren wasteland shown here into what will hopefully be a much more lush and aesthetically-pleasing lawn.

-Last but not least, once you are sufficiently wowed by the transformation of our our garden and lawn, we’ll give you the opportunity to vote (hopefully for HomeFixated!) in a competition on The Family Handyman!
-Best of all, you’ll get a chance to win a Husqvarna Automower 450X in the process!
+Last but not least, once you are sufficiently wowed by the transformation of our our garden and lawn, we’ll give you the opportunity to vote (hopefully for HomeFixated!) in the Yard Wars competition on The Family Handyman!
+Best of all, you can enter for a chance to win a Husqvarna Automower 450X in the process (see official rules for details)!
 Get ready to kiss those sweaty afternoons of lawn mowing goodbye!

 Husqvarna LE221R Walk-Behind, 40v Battery Powered Lawnmower: